trivialsoftware/trivial-logging/Readme.md

 * `config` - a configuration object with the keys `debug` and/or `streams`.

 This sets up all future loggers with a default set of streams, as passed by the configuration.
 If `debug` is true, it will force the `stdout` stream to log at _at least_ `DEBUG`, regardless of it's configuration.
 (This is useful for debugging.)

-In addition, if `debug` and `debugStream` are `true` then we use [bunyan-debug-stream][] in place of `stdout`.
+In addition, if `debug` is true and `debugStream` is either `true` or `undefined` then we use [bunyan-debug-stream][] in place of `stdout`.
 The reason for this is simple: it's a pain (and sometimes not possible) to do `| bunyan` everywhere.
 This allows for beautiful debug logging, without much hassle, while still letting you shut off the pretty output when you deploy.

-_Note: You may also use the env variable `DEBUG_STREAM=TRUE` or `PRETTY=TRUE` to turn on the pretty debug stream._

 [bunyan-debug-stream]: https://github.com/benbria/bunyan-debug-stream